Permission to Dance on Stage: Las Vegas

-Commercial performance

 The Las Vegas concerts attracted over 620,000 attendees, counting both in-person and online audiences.
 BTS are the only musical act to play four shows, to 200,000 concert-goers, at Allegiant since it first opened in 2020.
 An additional 22,000 spectators gathered at MGM Grand Garden Arena to watch corresponding livestream performances of the shows.
 With a collective $35.9 million earned, the shows claimed Billboards all-time box office record for Las Vegas and the state of Nevada; the second biggest North American boxscore only behind Bruce Springsteen's $38.7 million at Giants Stadium in 2003; the fifth biggest boxscore of all time; and became the tenth boxscore to earn more than $30 million.
 BTS is the only non-US or UK-based artist to gross as much at a single venue, and the third act in history—after Take That and U2—to gross over $30 million twice.

 Critical reception

-In a positive review for Consequence, C. Moon Reed wrote that "the singing, the dancing, the earnest audience banter" at Permission to Dance on Stage — Las Vegas "was superb."